by Randall S. Hansen, Ph.D.

 7. Ask for More Responsibilities

 Volunteering to help out other departments or teams — or simply asking for more responsibilities — increases your value within the organization.
-Asking for more work shows your interest and desire to help your department and company to succeed — as well as putting a spotlight on your value to the organization.
+Asking for more work shows your interest and desire to help your department and company to succeed; it also helps put a spotlight on your value to the organization.

 8. Act Professionally at All Times